 He became a bouncer, wearing people’s gold chains after evicting them from the club.
 This way, bounced patrons could simply plead for their jewelry back rather than insist they left it inside.
 This story is the murkiest part of the T legend, because either he worked at a club where everyone wore a gold chain–and yes, okay, it was the ’70s–but then dozens of people then took those chains off inside the nightclub.
 Did the dangling chain muss the lines of blow when they leaned over the table or something?
 Because if they were ripped off in the struggle, that implies the frightening truth that Mr. T was able to repair and wear the chains using nothing but a fierce stare.
-(Gold is a soft medal, and would be destroyed if he fixed the chain with his bare hands.)
+(Gold is a soft metal, and would be destroyed if he fixed the chain with his bare hands.)

 Becoming a bodyguard, T would keep you safe for $3,000 to $10,000 a day.
 And that’s ’80s dollars, baby, when a gallon of gas only cost a buck and a smile.
 Here’s where the story of Mr. T becomes something straight out of Raymond Chandler.
 People hired him to track runaways, find missing persons, and even offered him assassination jobs, apparently not understanding what this whole Mr. T thing was about.
 Somebody once anonymously sent him $5k as an unbidden deposit to smoke a friend of theirs, with another $70,000 upon completion.
 T warned the man instead, but he was already dead in a car crash.
 Mr. T is on the very short list of people whose lives are more dramatic than the fugitive mercenaries they played, because at least nobody ever died on The A-Team.